H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 - Separate objects into three different groups: *Apparel, Household items and Miscellaneous*

+The creation of object groups and separation of said groups was not demanding.
+Although, it was time-consuming to carefully think the groups that best represented the body of objects, and in turn, sort them accordingly.

 ![alt text](https://github.com/H301HistoryHarvest/H301HistoryHarvest/blob/master/assets/images/ExcelScreenshot.png "Excel Screen Capture")

 - Group and upload transcripts onto *Voyant*